marcschuler/onyx-server/docs/Server Connection/Security.md

-# Securoty
+# Security
-## Keys
+## Identity
-Clients must have an ed25519 key pair per identity.
+Every Client should have at least one identity.
-A Client may have multiple identities
+An Identity is a ED25519 key pair containing a public key and a private key.

-## Signing
+The public key is used to sign in to a server and sign messages.
-A SignedContent
+The server may save the associated public key or it's ID to reidentify the client.